Raasay: Flora and fauna

 Raasay is home to the Raasay vole (Clethrionomys glareolus erica), a subspecies of bank vole, which is darker and heavier than the mainland variety and found nowhere else in the world.
 It is possibly a survivor of a Scandinavian race.
 Murray (1973) states that a single specimen of a pine marten, otherwise missing from the Hebrides, was found on the island in 1971.
 No other records for this species exist.
 Raasay is one of only four of the Inner Hebrides where mountain hares breed.
 Raasay is regularly visited by white-tailed sea eagles and golden eagles and there are populations of otter, red deer and European rabbit (which were introduced by the island's proprietor in the 19th century).
 Stoat and weasel are found in small numbers as are water shrew.
 It also supports a rich variety of plants, including red broomrape, dark red helleborine, mountain avens and numerous other saxifrages, orchids, alpines and ferns.
 The carline thistle (Carlina vulgaris) was apparently extant in the 1970s, but a recent survey found no evidence of its continued existence.
 There are several stands of mixed woodland.

-Prehistory and archaeology
+Prehistory

 Between 1999 and 2004 a large scale archaeological project, Scotland's First Settlers, was undertaken in the Inner Sound to locate and examine sites relating to the Mesolithic period in the strait.
 The entire coastline of the Inner Sound together with its islands was walked by volunteers and archaeologists.
 On Raasay they found 14 caves and rock shelters with evidence of prehistoric habitation, in the form of both middens and walls.
-Though only the site at Loch a Sguirr was confirmed as Mesolithic, on the basis of both the stone tools and radiocarbon dating.
+Only the site at Loch an Sgurra at the far north of Raasay was confirmed as Mesolithic on the basis of both the stone tools and radiocarbon dating.